lapinek/platform-scripting/README.AM.md

     <br/>

-    If the secret value _is_ required across requests, it will be "promoted" into the tree's `secureState`, which is a special object that is always encrypted and is not to be accessed directly.
-Instead, if they were available, you could use the TreeContext's [getState(String key)](https://backstage.forgerock.com/docs/am/7/apidocs/org/forgerock/openam/auth/node/api/TreeContext.html#getState(java.lang.String)) or [getTransientState(String key)](https://backstage.forgerock.com/docs/am/7/apidocs/org/forgerock/openam/auth/node/api/TreeContext.html#getTransientState(java.lang.String)) public methods, which first check for the key in `transientState` and then in `secureState`.
-At the time of this writing, neither of the methods nor a similar functionality is included in the scripting decision node bindings, but something to that effect [may be introduced](https://bugster.forgerock.org/jira/browse/OPENAM-16962) in later iterations of AM.

 * <a id="script-type-scripted-decision-node-bindings-callbacks" name="script-type-scripted-decision-node-bindings-callbacks"></a>`callbacks`, the placeholder for a collection of form components and/or page elements to be sent back to the authenticating user, as described in [Supported Callbacks](https://backstage.forgerock.com/docs/am/7/authentication-guide/authn-supported-callbacks.html).

     [Back to Contents](#contents)